Spitsbergen Island (Svalbard Norway)

 The strait is named after Thijmen Jacobsz Hinlopen (1572–1637), one of the leaders of Noordsche Compagnie (Dutch merchant and whaling company).
 Its northern part (between the peninsulas Mosselhalvoya and Storsteinhalvoya) is called Nordporten.
 Its southern part (Sorporten) widens up between Bastian Islands and Brasvellbreen Glacier.

 Hinlopen Strait was known to European whalers since early-17th-century and was extensively used for hunting.
-Many scientific Arctic expeditions have passed through the strait in late-19th-early-20th centuries.
-Among those was the Russian-Swedish "Arc-de-Meridian" expedition (1899-1904), that had one main station in Sorgfjord.
+Many scientific Arctic expeditions have passed through the strait in the late-19th-early-20th centuries.
+Among those was the Russian-Swedish "Arc-de-Meridian" expedition (1899-1904), which had one main station in Sorgfjord.
 In 1957, Sweden established its national station in Kinnvika (Murchisonfjord), but this base was abandoned in 1959.

 Spitsbergen Island cruise terminal